 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-Before saying goodbye to Canada, you’ll try to cruise as far north as possible, exploring both sides of Smith Sound, the uninhabited passage between Ellesmere Island and Greenland.
+Before saying goodbye to Canada, you’ll try to sail as far north as possible, exploring both sides of Smith Sound, the uninhabited passage between Ellesmere Island and Greenland.

-Your first stop in Greenland is Qaanaaq, formerly known as Thule, one of the northernmost towns in the world (there’s a reason ancient philosophers called it Ultima Thule, or “edge of known territory”).
+Qaanaaq, formerly known as Thule, is one of the northernmost towns in the world.
 Here, local Inuit share their culture and traditions, and the museum sheds more light on what it’s like living near the top of the world.

 Day 16: Disembark in Kangerlussuaq | Fly to Reykjavik

-Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Toronto, Canada.
-Upon arrival in Toronto, you'll be transferred to your included hotel.
+Enjoy one more Zodiac ride from the ship to shore, where you’ll be transferred to the airport for your charter flight back to Reykjavik, Iceland.
+Upon arrival in Reykjavik, you are transferred to your hotel, which is included in your Charter Flight & Hotel Package.

 Day 17: Reykjavik | Departure